MK2345/Cassava-Leaf-Disease-Classification-on-Kaggle/README.md

 </p>

+<p align="center">
     As you can see below, the class distribution is very unbalanced.

-<p align="center">
-    Dies ist ein zentrierter Text.
 </p>

 <!--<img src="images/class_distribution.png">-->